Islamic banking and finance: Size and locations

 As of 2010, Islamic financial institutions operate in 105 countries.
 Statistics differ on which country has the largest Islamic banking sector.
-According to the 2016 World Islamic Banking Competitiveness Report (see table), Saudi Arabia, Malaysia, United Arab Emirates, Kuwait, Qatar, and Turkey represented over 87% of the international Islamic banking assets.
+According to the 2016 World Islamic Banking Competitiveness Report (see table), Saudi Arabia, Malaysia, United Arab Emirates, Kuwait, Qatar, and Turkey represented over 87% of international Islamic banking assets.
 A 2006 report by ISI Analytics also lists Saudi Arabia at the top and Iran as insignificant.
 In Qatar, Islamic banking assets were valued at $97 billion at the end of 2017, accounting for nearly 81% of total Islamic finance assets, according to QFC Authority chief executive officer Yousuf Mohamed al-Jaida.
 The country also announced the launch of an energy-focused Islamic bank with $10 billion capital in 2019, which would make it the biggest Islamic lender for energy projects in the world.

 However, according to Ibrahim Warde, Shia-majority Iran dominates Islamic banking with $345 billion in Islamic assets, Saudi Arabia with $258 billion, Malaysia $142 billion, Kuwait with $118 billion and UAE with $112 billion.
-Islamic banks in UAE also provides Islamic investment programs which are Shariah compliant.
+Islamic banks in the UAE also provide Islamic investment programs which are Shariah compliant.
 And according to Reuters, Iranian banks accounted for "over a third" of the estimated worldwide total of Islamic banking assets, (although sanctions have hurt Iran's banking industry and "its Islamic financial system has evolved in ways that will complicate ties with foreign banks").
 According to the latest central bank data, Iran's banking assets as of March 2014 totalled 17,344 trillion riyals or $523 billion at the free market exchange rate.

 According to The Banker, as of November 2015, three out of ten top Islamic banks in the world based on return on assets were Iranian.